Roy-lab/Tutorial_for_Aboretum-based_DE_geneset_analysis/README.md

 ### \[Step 4\] Prepare input value files

 We are using pseudo-bulk expression vector of genes per samples, which is the average values of gene expressions within each dataset matrix so that each dataset has 1 vector values.
-The format of value file is a tab-delimited text file of 2 columns, the 1st column as "dataset_geneID" and the 2nd column is the mean expression values of all cells within the dataset.
+The format of the file is a tab-delimited text file of 2 columns, the 1st column as "dataset_geneID" and the 2nd column is the mean expression values of all cells within the dataset.
 ```
 c1_A1BG	(TAB) 0.673579
 c1_A1BG-AS1 (TAB) 0.246118